slothytoppy/projects_backup/projects.md

 write my own `file` in c
 write my own netrw for nvim
-write a c library full of conveniences like an easy way of interacting with the file system, interacting with the user, progress indicator, more to be decided
+write a c library full of conveniences like an easy way of interacting with the file system, interacting with the user, progress indicator, more to be decided writing a package manager in c writing a build system in c writing a scripting language in c